Manitoba Provincial Road 468

-Manitoba Provincial Road 468 is a provincial road in the southwestern section of the Canadian province of Manitoba.
+Provincial Road 468 (PR 468) is a provincial road in the Westman Region of the Canadian province of Manitoba.
+It connects the hamlets of Chater, Justice, and Moore Park with the Trans-Canada Highway (PTH 1).

 Route description

 PR 468 is a north–south provincial road that begins at PR 457 near Chater, and travels to its northbound terminus with PR 353 near the unincorporated community of Moore Park.

 The road provides north–south access to the unincorporated communities of Chater and Justice, and it intersects with the Trans-Canada Highway between these two communities.

-PR 468 is paved between its southbound terminus and the Trans-Canada Highway, and is a gravel road for the remainder of the route.
+PR 468 is paved between its southbound terminus and the Trans-Canada Highway and is a gravel road for the remainder of the route.

 History

 In the early 1990s, the Manitoba government decommissioned a number of provincial secondary roads and returned the maintenance of these roads back to the rural municipalities.
 A small portion of the original PR 468 was included in this decommissioning.

 Prior to this, PR 468 continued east in concurrence with PR 353 for 1.6 km past Moore Park.
 From this point, it continued north into the Rural Municipality of Minto-Odanah to its terminus with PR 465.
 This section is now a municipal road.

 The original length of PR 468 was 35 km.